deekerno/sonik/README.md

 run`.
 If the command is run with no flags, then the program will check your user directory for the `.sonik ` folder.
 If absent, the program will create the folder and write a default configuration file (`config.toml`) that defines the music folder location at `[home_dir]/Music`.
 You can specify the media location by using the `-d` flag.
 It will create and write the database to the program folder as `library.db`, and will then launch the interface.
+The `-r` flag will trigger a rebuild of the database.

 ## Flags
 - -d [FOLDER]: specifies the location that will be analyzed for database